 - Front End Nuclear Fuel Cycle focuses on government policies related to the front end of the nuclear fuel cycle – uranium, conversion, enrichment, and fabrication.

 - Secondary Supplies addresses non-produced supplies, including government inventories in various forms, commercial inventories, mixed oxide fuel (MOX), and reprocessed uranium (RepU).

 - Nuclear Trade Issues focuses on trade issues affecting both the nuclear power and fuel markets.

-- Spent Fuel Management includes developments and changes or modifications in national policy decisions related to spent fuel management, significant milestones towards implementing established policy, and major decisions that affect spent fuel management.
+- Spent Fuel Management includes developments and changes in national policy decisions related to spent fuel management, significant milestones toward implementing established policy, and major decisions that affect spent fuel management.

-- Nonproliferation explains and analyzes nonproliferation developments as they pertain to the commercial nuclear fuel cycle to provide readers with an understanding of current nonproliferation developments could affect commercial nuclear markets.
+- Nonproliferation explains and analyzes nonproliferation developments as they pertain to the commercial nuclear fuel cycle to provide readers with an understanding of how current nonproliferation initiatives could affect commercial nuclear markets.

 In addition to four quarterly reports, subscribers will receive timely periodic updates on key developing issues.
 Moreover, subscribers will receive on-line access to background information and updates related to key policy issues that affect the nuclear fuel industry.

 This report’s primary objective is to provide comprehensive information on and analyses of key nuclear policy developments over the past quarter.
 The goal is to examine how these various policy decisions influence the supply and demand side of the nuclear markets so as to provide specialized insight to current participants in the nuclear markets, including suppliers, utilities, government agencies, investors, and financial institutions.